anywhichway/reasondb/README.md

 For code quality assessment purposes, the cyclomatic complexity threshold is set to 10.

+The unit tests and examples can be run on the server in NodeJS by executing just the index.js files in the relevant directories.

 ## Notes

+The codebase is currently light on error handling and test coverage is only at 30%.

 ## Updates (reverse chronological order)

+2016-11-13 v0.1.4 Further optimizations to ensure action sequencing is correct when using a remote datastore.
+This fixed issues with Redis.
+Simplified coding to add new persistence stores.

+2016-11-02 v0.1.3 Optimizations to help ensure all the actions required to support one change to a data element are complete prior to initiating another on the same element.
+This involved replacing Promise calls is functions with a passed reference to the resolver for a top level Promise.
+Added support for multiple arguments for `insert`, `delete`.
+Added LevelUpStore.
+Identified an fixed a couple of edge case Promises that contained `this` references.
+Corrected a join issue that resulted in right sides that were unrestricted for Redis and Memcache was corrected.

 2016-10-31 v0.1.2 1.1 was pushed with incorrect test case config.